dzufferey/scala-smtlib-interface/README.md

 ## Examples

-See `src/test/scala/dzufferey/smtlib/SolverSuite.scala` for some example on how to use the library.
+See [`src/test/scala/dzufferey/smtlib/SolverSuite.scala`](src/test/scala/dzufferey/smtlib/SolverSuite.scala) for examples about using the library and [`src/test/scala/dzufferey/smtlib/FormulaSuite.scala`](src/test/scala/dzufferey/smtlib/FormulaSuite.scala) to write formula with a lightweight syntax.

 ## Features